 Repeating a Class After a "W" or Substandard Grade

 You can re-take a course after you withdraw with a W grade or get a substandard grade such as D, F, NP or NC.
-But you may not enroll in the same course more than three times.
+But there is a limit: You may not enroll in the same course more than three times.
 (A withdrawal from class due to active military orders does not count toward this limit.)

 If you get a W or a substandard grade in the same course twice, De Anza’s online enrollment system will not allow you to enroll for a third time.
 You will need to contact the Admissions and Records office and request an “override” to let you enroll for the third time.